A Survey on 3D Egocentric Human Pose Estimation: 3D Egocentric Pose Estimation Methods

 \section{3D Egocentric Pose Estimation Methods}

-In this section, we discuss and review different egocentric pose estimation techniques by classifying them into two categories, namely skeletal and model based approaches.
-Skeletal-based 3D pose estimation methods \cite{skeletal1,skeletal2,skeletal3} leverage the human skeleton's representation to accurately track and infer 3D joint position and body movements.
-Model based human body pose estimation utilizes a parametric model to accurately predict and estimate 3D joint locations and articulations from 2D image data, facilitating versatile and realistic pose estimation across diverse body shapes and poses.
-There has been a growing interest towards 3D mesh recovery of human bodies \cite{keepitsmpl, monocularshape,towardsaccurate} especially after the release of SMPL \cite{smpl} and SMPL-X \cite{smplx} models.
+After performing an extensive literature search for egocentric pose estimation, in this section, we discuss around 35 popular techniques by classifying them into two categories, namely skeletal and body shape based approaches.
+Skeletal-based 3D pose estimation methods \cite{skeletal1,skeletal2,skeletal3} leverage the human skeleton representation to accurately track and infer 3D joint position and body movements.
+Human body shape based human body pose estimation methods \cite{keepitsmpl, monocularshape,towardsaccurate} utilize a parametric model, such as SMPL \cite{smpl} and SMPL-X \cite{smplx}, to accurately estimate 3D joint locations and body shapes.
 The retrieval of human body meshes is pivotal in supporting subsequent tasks like reconstructing clothed humans \cite{clothed1,clothed2}, rendering \cite{rendering}, and modeling avatars \cite{arch,avatarrex}.
 The sub-sections below expand on the different methods in each category.
 We have further sub-categorized the methods based on some significant features, as highlighted in bold.